April 1, 2021

 Consider: you’re dealing with physical goods here, not digital.
 Therefore, every single outlet you send a review copy to means printing up a prototype and shipping it to them.
 Both parts of this–printing and shipping–are expensive.
 Unlike your (hopefully) finished product, these prototypes aren’t going to be part of a print run, and so you won’t have any volume discount to defray costs here.

 Moreover, with few exceptions, outlets that you send a game to will not send your copy back to you afterward.
-Thus, every outlet you submit to means losing a not-insignificant sum of money; and quite of a few of them, having received your prototype, simply won’t bother to actually follow through and do a review.
+Thus, every outlet you submit to means losing a not-insignificant sum of money; and quite a few of them, having received your prototype, simply won’t bother to actually follow through and do a review.

 The upshot of this is, you’re essentially limited to sending out copies to outlets that agreed to review the thing in advance, hoping against hope that they actually do what they promised.
 This is especially rough because, across-the-board, the largest board game review outlets outright refuse to review board games before their Kickstarters have ended, they’ve been manufactured, and they are on sale.
 There is no way to line up reviews with the potential to drive significant amounts of traffic to your Kickstarter until long after you’ve taken on extraordinary amounts of financial risk.